SFPC/sfpc.github.io/participate.md

 ### Do you offer scholarships?

-We are working on offering work-study scholarships.
-We're particularly looking out for women, people of color, people under-represented in the field of art + technology, and those with financial need.
+We are working on offering scholarships and work-study opportunities.
+While we are completely self-funded, and this dramatically limits our ability to offer scholarships, this term we are planning to offer one or two reduced tuition spots to qualified applicants.
+We’re particularly looking out for women, people of color, people under-represented in the field of art + technology, and those with financial need.
+If you consider yourself a candidate in need of financial support, please elaborate on your background and intention for joining the school in the application form.

-(If you are interested in sponsoring a student, email [info@sfpc.io](mailto:info@sfpc.io))
+We are actively seeking private, corporate and institutional support to open our door to more diverse students.
+If you are interested in sponsoring a student, email [info@sfpc.io](mailto:info@sfpc.io).
+We are able to receive tax-deductible donations through our fiscal sponsor.

-We have also successfully supported several students in receiving grants and financial support from their jobs, schools, and institutions.
-We are happy to write a letter of recommendation upon your acceptance, and provide any other materials helpful in obtaining independent funding.

 ### What is expected of me?